 Meringues and Easter go together like, well, eggs and Easter.

 This cookie recipe dates to a 2004 Taste profile of pastry chef Michelle Gayer.
-I watched her prepare them in the kitchen at the Franklin Street Bakery (since then, she's opened her own shop, the Salty Tart, and she's still occasionally making meringues).
-I've been pulling out this foolproof recipe ever since, especially around Easter.
+I've been hooked on them since I watched her prepare them in the kitchen at the Franklin Street Bakery.
+Since then, Gayer has opened her own shop, the Salty Tart (in the Midtown Global Market, 920 E. Lake St., Mpls., www.saltytart.com), where she's still turning out superb meringues.

-I tend to make them almost absurdly big (think small cupcake), dividing the batter with an ice cream scoop and baking all of the batter off in a single batch of a dozen.
+I tend to make them almost absurdly big (think small cupcake), dividing the batter with an ice cream scoop (or, better yet, a quenelle-shaped scoop, to mimic the profile of an egg) and baking all of the batter off in a single batch of a dozen.
 They'll work just as well if you're more judicious with the batter; heaping tablespoons will yield roughly 20 cookies.

 The secret behind a voluminous meringue -- isn't the egg white one of the kitchen's most miraculous ingredients? -- is buying the freshest possible organic, free-range eggs available.

 My egg of choice is from Harmony Organics (available at Wedge Co-op and Seward Co-op in Minneapolis), a farm near Faribault, Minn., which produces brown eggs so rich in essential nutrients that the whites practically double in volume the moment they come within contact of my KitchenAid mixer's whisk attachment.

 OK, that might be a slight exaggeration, but you get the idea: great ingredients yield great results.

 You also can find the recipe in the Taste cookbook, "Come One, Come All/ Easy Entertaining With Seasonal Menus," by editor Lee Svitak Dean.